Reznovx/dayflow/README.md

-# Firebase Studio
+# hi there

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter file

-To get started, take a look at src/app/page.tsx.
+`src/app/page.tsx.`